 Finding good hiking sandals can be a difficult task.
 But when you’re on the trail or walking for long periods of time, you need a pair of sandals that are up to the job.
-I’ve rated and reviewed the best walking sandals for women for 2018.
+I’ve rated and reviewed the best walking sandals for women for 2023.

 The Best Walking Sandals for Women: At a Glance

 |Keen Women’s Clearwater Leather CNX Sandals||Best Overall Walking Sandal|

 Keen Women’s Clearwater Leather CNX Sandals – Best Overall Walking Sandals for Women

-- Very comfortable
+- Light and comfortable

 - Highly supportive

 - Sizing can come up on the small side.

 Teva Terra Fi Lite Sandals – Lightweight Walking Sandals for Travel

 The Teva Terra Fi Lite sandals are so light, flexible and comfortable that you might forget you have walking sandals on at all.
 For this reason, it is one of the best walking sandals for travel.